Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ➽ Where to stay: Tanneron has a few private accommodations and hotels within driving distance, but you may have to go further afield, depending on the season.

 ➽ Please note that it is illegal to pick "wild" mimosa anywhere in the Tanneron Forest.
-Most of it isn't wild – it belongs to farmers whose crop is short-lived and who cannot afford thousands of people picking off their crop.
+Most of it isn't wild – it belongs to farmers whose crop is short-lived and who cannot afford thousands of people picking off their livelihood.

 ➽ Contact the Tourist Office for more information about Tanneron and the environs.
 If you'd like to visit a forcerie, there's every chance they can help.